 Most ghosts, like most people, are friendly and just want some attention, he says.
 Some aren’t so nice.
 He refers to those as demons but clarifies, “To me, it’s a technical term like a bacteria or virus.
 They’re parasitic and opportunistic where they feed on negative energy and create more and more chaos.”
 One can chuckle, of course, but according to Farkas, any snickering stops after he has “cleared” a house of the dead.
 Frequently, after he has come and gone, people have sold their house in a matter of days.
 While Farkas may be one of the few ghostbusters making a living at what he does, there seems to be a demand for his profession.

 “I’ve definitely had to bring in the hired help,” says Nicholas, who figures that on a dozen occasions at least, in the last 25 years, he has hired priests and “spiritual persons” to bless the house and, of course, home stagers to “brighten it up and make it cheerful.”

 Step 4: Rest in Peace After Last-Resort Tactics

 If you’re quite desperate, you might even want to consider changing your house’s address if it’s been severely stigmatized by a murder, says Michael Soon Lee, a real estate broker and consultant for 30 years in Dublin, Calif.
 He says that was done at the house where child beauty queen JonBenet Ramsey was killed.

 And if there are some serious concerns among a jittery public that something wicked might be living in your den, lying low and waiting to attack a hapless new homeowner?

 "You may have to bring the price down, way down," says Nicholas, who suggests going as low as 20 percent to 25 percent off the selling price.
-"You may have to make it attractive for an investor, not for someone who will live there, but someone who will want to scrape the house and build anew."
+"You may have to make it attractive for an investor, not for someone who will live there, but someone who will want to scrap the house and build anew."